SocialLowCostFlex - Collaborative flexible low-cost energy supply concepts for social housing

 Short Description

-Hence, this project aims for feasible low-cost solutions, which allow residents of multi-party houses, with special focus on social housing to profit and participate in the energy transition process and associated trends (e.g. community generation units, exploitation of flexibility).
+The research project Social Low Cost Flex aims to provide feasible low-cost solutions, which allow residents of multi-party houses with a special focus on social housing to benefit from and participate in the energy transition process and associated trends (e.g. community generation units, exploitation of flexibility).
+The project analysed the following elements of collaborative use of renewable energy systems:

 Project Partners